-- 1. Except as provided in subsections E.2 and E.3, after July 1, 2016, a person may not make a winter application of a nutrient source to agricultural land. - 2. a.
-The prohibition against making a winter application after July 1, 2016 does not apply to a nutrient source that originates from: - (i) A dairy or livestock operation with less than 50 animal units; or - (ii) A municipal wastewater treatment plan with a design flow capacity of less than0.5 million gallons per day. - b.
-This exception to the general prohibition referenced in subsection E.1 expires after the winter application that ends on February 28, 2020. - 3.
-The prohibition against making a winter application does not apply to potash, liming materials, or manure deposited directly by livestock.
-A person may make a winter application of certain nutrients for greenhouse production and for certain vegetable crops, small fruit crops, small grain crops, and cool season grass sod production listed in the Maryland Nutrient Management Manual Section I-B. - 4.
-Applications required in emergency situations due to an imminent overflow of a storage facility from on farm generated organic fertilizer shall be managed in consultation with the Maryland Department of Agriculture.
+1. Except as provided in subsections E.2 [and], E.3 and E.4, after July 1, 2016, a person may not make a winter application of a nutrient source to agricultural land.

+2. a.
+The prohibition against making a winter application after July 1, 2016 does not apply to a nutrient source that originates from:

+(i) A dairy or livestock operation with less than 50 animal units; or b.
+This exception to the general prohibition referenced in subsection E.1 expires after the winter application that ends on February 28, 2020.

+(ii) A municipal wastewater treatment [plan] plant with a design flow capacity of less than 0.5 million gallons per day.

+3. The prohibition against making a winter application does not apply to potash, liming materials, or manure deposited directly by livestock.
+A person may make a winter application of certain nutrients for greenhouse production and for certain vegetable crops, small fruit crops, small grain crops, and cool season grass sod production listed in the Maryland Nutrient Management Manual Section I-B.

+4. Applications required in emergency situations due to an imminent overflow of a storage facility from on farm generated organic fertilizer shall be managed AS PROVIDED IN III D.2 [and] in consultation with the Maryland Department of Agriculture.
 Operators in such situations shall contact the MDA regional nutrient management representative for guidance.
-Operator's will be required to enter into an agreement of intent with the Soil Conservation District or private entity that is a certified Technical Service Provider approved by NRCS..
+Operators will be required to enter into an agreement of intent with the Soil Conservation District or private entity that is a certified Technical Service Provider approved by NRCS.

 IV.
-TEMPORARY FIELD STOCKPILING (STAGING) FOR STACKABLE ORGANIC NUTRIENT SOURCES (equal to or less than 60% moisture content)
+TEMPORARY FIELD STOCKPILING (STAGING) FOR STACKABLE ORGANIC NUTRIENT SOURCES (EQUAL TO OR LESS THAN 60% MOISTURE CONTENT)